-- File an administrative complaint: Alternatively, you may file an administrative charge with the Virginia Division of Human Rights or a similar local human rights agency within two years of the discrimination.
+- File an administrative complaint: Alternatively, you may file an administrative charge with the Virginia Office of Civil Rights or a similar local human rights agency within two years of the discrimination.
 If you file an administrative charge, you must file a lawsuit within 90 days of the date of the Division or agency’s final decision on the charge.

 What damages can I recover for pregnancy discrimination?

 If you prove that your employer discriminated against you on the basis of pregnancy, childbirth, or a related medical condition, a court may award you:

 - Back pay

 - Temporary and/or injunctive relief